 Deep Cleaning Your Mouthguard

 Dr. Peter Guirguis, our dentist in Grand Prairie, recommends that to further keep a mouthguard clean, a patient should deep-clean their mouthguard at least once a week.
-If you’re wondering how to deep-clean a mouthguard, note that patients can use a denture cleaner from your local pharmacy, use mouthwash mixed with water, or mix vinegar and hydrogen peroxide.
+If you’re wondering how to deep-clean a mouthguard, note that patients can use a denture cleaner from your local pharmacy or mouthwash mixed with water.
 Place the mouthguard in a bowl, and let it soak in the mixture of your choice for at least 30 minutes.

 Once the mouthguard has soaked, you can remove it, and allow it to dry completely before placing it back in the case.